skip to Main Content

 In addition to the proper infrastructure for blending at the terminal, understanding the chemistry of crude oil blending is critical.
 There are approximately 150+ crude oils traded internationally and these crude oils vary in characteristics, quality and properties.
 Crude oils, bitumen, and condensate blending operations depend on their physical and chemical properties to meet the refiner’s specifications.

 Viscosity and density are important physical properties of crude oil.
-However, there is dearth of practical models for the calculation of these properties for heavy oil at elevated temperatures.
+However, there is a dearth of practical models for the calculation of these properties for heavy oil at elevated temperatures.
 Viscosity and density meters can enable engineers to obtain exact models that can successfully predict these two important fluid properties and optimize blending processes for different fluids across a wide range of temperatures.

 On-line characterization of crude oil qualities provides an effective tool to utilize crude oils to receive the highest refining margin at lowest cost.
 This obliges refineries and blending stations frequently to change the crude oil quality, according to the refinery equipment and the global market prices of different crude oils.